 - Little to no feeling in extremities/limbs, particularly legs and feet

-- Bladder and bowel issues, particularly retention or incontinence
+- Bladder and bowel issues, particularly bladder retention or urinary incontinence

-Finally, at the age of six, she was adopted and moved to Maryland with her new family.
-Her adoptive parents encouraged her to get into sports and more physical activity to stay healthy, and she said this is what changed her life.
+Finally, at the age of six, she moved to Maryland with her new adoptive family.
+Her new parents encouraged her to get into sports and more physical activity to stay healthy.
+This is what changed her life, she says.

 Today, with hard work, determination, and a positive outlook, Tatyana has become the fastest wheelchair racer of all time, and she has earned seven gold medals.
-In addition to that, she has won all four major marathons for wheelchair racing — the Boston, Chicago, London, and New York marathons.
+In addition, she has won all four major marathons for wheelchair racing, including the Boston, Chicago, London, and New York marathons.
 No racer has ever achieved this before.
-She has even met the President and First Lady of the United States.

-Tatyana has proven that it is possible to achieve amazing things, despite the odds, and one can live a healthy, accomplished life with Spina Bifida.
+Tatyana has proven that it is possible to achieve amazing things, despite the odds.
+People can still live a healthy, accomplished life with spina bifida.
 Her story can bring awareness about this condition as well as hope to others who live with this condition.

-Learn more about Spina Bifida and October as SB Awareness Month by visiting the Spina Bifida Association website.
+Learn more about spina bifida and its effects on the Spina Bifida Association website.